executebig/finances/README.md

     * Unless you are contributing to the syncing engine between Mercury and Airtable, a Mercury API key is not required, and you can replace it with a random string for the time being.
     * You will need a redacted copy of our Airtable data.
 Please acquire a template Airtable base by reaching out to us.
     * You may skip over the admin dashboard's OAuth login locally by removing the `isUserAuthenticated` middleware from the admin router.
 If prompted for API keys before running, simply use a random string as a placeholder.
+    * Always use a read-only Mercury key.
+You may need to be IP whitelisted (if you do not have a stable IP address, let us know so we can help tunneling you through our server).

 1. Update `PORT` to 3000 and `HOST` to `http://localhost:3000` or whatever you prefer your development server to be running on.